8bitbuddhist/aws-modernization-workshop-base/content/34_Setup_SockShop_Gremlin/_index.md

 +++
-title = "Step 1: Set up Sock Shop and Gremlin" chapter = true weight = 31
+title = "Set up Sock Shop and Gremlin" chapter = true weight = 34
 +++

-# Step 1: Set up Sock Shop and Gremlin

 In this chapter, we'll deploy our e-commerce application and Gremlin to our EKS clusters.